LukeHeslington/MazeAlgorithms/README.md

 - **row**: Number of rows in the maze.
 - **col**: Number of columns in the maze.
 - **seed**: Seed for random number generation.
+- **removal**: Percentage of walls to remove after geneation to increase difficulty.
 - **-d**: Enable display mode.

 ### Example:

-`./MazeSolver A* 20 30 12345 -d`
+`./MazeSolver A* 20 30 12345 50 -d`

-This command will generate a maze of size 20x30 using the A* algorithm with a seed of 12345 and enable the display.
+This command will generate a maze of size 20x30 using the A* algorithm with a seed of 12345.
+It will also remove 50% of the walls and enable the display.

 ### Available Algorithms and how to input them: